Throw a topwater plug on Alabama coastal waters this spring and watch it explode with a speckled trout.

 Our buddy Captain Yano Serra has caught a lot of big springtime trout, and he puts his clients on big spring trout, too.
 He was kind enough to tell us about what we all can do to access some of the hottest top-water fishing for big specks to be found anywhere.

-Captain Yano says, “In April I’m looking for water with sandy and grassy bottom.
+Captain Yano says, “In spring I’m looking for water with sandy and grassy bottom.
 Shell bottoms are good, too.
 I’m trying to find water with firm bottom.
-The specks are getting ready to spawn in April, and they like firm bottom.”
+The specks are getting ready to spawn in spring, and they like firm bottom.”

 He continues, “The water can be from two- to five-feet deep; that’s not so important.
 And I like to fish around small islands that have shells, firm sand, and good water clarity.”